stefan-hudelmaier/docker-registry-to-registry-sync/README.md

 # docker-registry-to-registry-sync

-Project for syncing images from one registry to another
+Tool for syncing docker images from one registry to another

 ## Goal

 Make is possible to sync all tags of a number of docker repositories from one registry to another.
-Can be useful if you have an interal docker registry but want to sync a subset of the docker images to a public registry (e.g. Docker Hub).
+Can be useful if you have an interal docker registry but want to sync a subset of the docker images to a globally accessibly registry.

 ## Usage